 Usually, going to a therapist, you might choose a particular aspect of your life to talk about, such as conflicts with family while working from home.
 Or, you might choose a specific feeling, such as feeling frustrated with poor remote communication, or anxious about whether you’ll get sick, uncertain about fears such as layoffs, or lonely because you experienced a breakup and can’t date during the pandemic.
 The therapist would likely ask you some introspective questions and share some information from their studies.
 They may also send you home with some “homework,” or worksheets that help you frame your thoughts.

 Apps such as LIFE Intelligence model that experience, but in an entirely private, self-guided and affordable way.
 Similarly priced to Headspace or Calm, the app covers hundreds of possible life topics, from breakups, to big decisions, to giving 1x1 feedback at work.
 In addition, it helps you solve dozens of specific moods, much in the way a real therapist would.
 And, instead of taking home a paper worksheet, exercises are digitized in-app.
-That means you can get 100% the therapy-level breadth, depth, and specificity, at <1% the cost.
-It's much more scientific than even the best self care apps available.
+That means you can get 100% the therapy-level breadth, depth, and specificity, at best self care apps available.